highvolt-dev/tmo-monitor/README.md

     Can be used to specify the network interface used by the ping command.
 Useful if T-Mobile Home Internet is not your default network interface: e.g., this is running on a dual WAN router.

 **Ping Host:** `-H --ping-host`
     Defaults to `google.com` - override if you'd like to ping an alternate host to determine internet connectivity.
+Must specify a host if flag is provided - you can simply omit the flag if you'd like to use the default google.com ping check.

 **Reboot:** `-R --reboot`
     Skip health checks and immediately reboot gateway.